- Relieves heartburn & reflex

 Increased risk of certain gastrointestinal infections e.g. Clostridium difficile

-Observational studies show increased risk of developing osteoporosis (a condition
+Observational studies show an increased risk of developing osteoporosis (a condition

 that affects bones) and bone fractures.